Inverse mean curvature flow and Ricci-pinched three-manifolds: Introduction

 \subsection{Acknowledgments}

 The second-named author acknowledges the support of the Lise-Meitner-Project M3184 of the Austrian Science Fund.
 This work originated during the authors’ visit to the Hebrew University during the first-named author's Mark Gordon Distinguished Visiting Professorship.
 The authors thank the Hebrew University for its hospitality.
-The authors thank Or Hershkovits and Miles Simon for helpful discussions.
+The authors thank Or Hershkovits, Marco Pozetta, and Miles Simon for helpful discussions.
+The authors thank the referees for the valuable comments and corrections.